Learning at Forest View High School and Timetable Structure

 We are always looking for a mixture of student interest and staff being able to offer suitable programmes for Akoranga.
 Food is a great example here where a student may not take this subject as it does not fit into their career plan but they have a passion for cooking.
 This allows them in their week to still be able to complete some learning in this area.
 Study is always an option for senior students.

-During the first weeks of 2022 we will use Wednesday Akoranga time for Lake activities and a range of other activities we usually engage in to avoid other class interruptions.
-Akoranga for 2022 begins on the 16th of March.
+During 2023 we will use Wednesday Akoranga time for Lake activities and a range of other activities we usually engage in to avoid other class interruptions.

 What is Arataki?